-Fellows near the end of their Fellowship period have been particularly negatively impacted by the closure of the buildings as they have been unable to complete their work.
-As such we have prioritised access for these individuals so they may complete their work, and extended Fellowships where possible.
+PhD students and postdoctoral fellows near the end of their studies/contracts have been particularly negatively impacted by the closure of the buildings as they have been unable to complete their work.
+As such access for these individuals be prioritised so they may complete their work.